doctrineum/doctrineum-scalar/README.md

 $enum = \Doctrineum\Scalar\Enum::getEnum('foo bar');
 ```

-*note: the type has the same name as the Enum class itself, but its just a string; you can change it at child class anytime; see \Doctrineum\Scalar\EnumType::getTypeName()*
+*note: the type has the same (lowercased) name as the Enum class itself, but its just a string; you can change it at child class anytime; see \Doctrineum\Scalar\EnumType::getTypeName()*

 #### Understand the basics
 There are two roles - the factory and the value.